Anonymous or Non-anonymous sperm donor

-If you choose to be an Anonymous Sperm Donor, Cryos will keep your identity hidden at all times.
-No one will ever be able to demand that Cryos releases your identity – neither parents, children, relatives, nor anybody else can get access to your identity.
-Likewise, you have to agree not to attempt to contact potential donor children.
+If you choose to be an Anonymous sperm donor, Cryos will keep your identity hidden at all times.
+No one will ever be able to demand that Cryos releases your identity – neither parents, children, relatives, nor anybody else can get access to your identity through Cryos.
+Likewise, you agree not to attempt to contact potential donor children.

-Regardless on whether you choose to be an Anonymous or Non-anonymous Sperm Donor, it does not mean that you cannot be identified.
-Since donor sperm contains DNA, there will always be a chance that donors, recipients and children can be found via a DNA analysis, which means the protection of personal data cannot be guaranteed.
-However, Cryos does not forward your personal information.
+If you choose to be an Anonymous donor, it does not mean that you can never be identified.
+However, sperm contains DNA and therefore, there will always be a chance that donors, recipients and children can be found via a DNA analysis, which means the protection of personal data cannot be guaranteed.
+Cryos will never disclose identifying information about you.